-If are facing issues downloading or installing Windows Updates on your Windows 10 computer, and you run the Windows Update Troubleshooter or the WU online troubleshooter to fix the issue – but instead of resolving the problem the troubleshooter itself throws up a message Potential Windows Update Database error detected or Windows Update components must be repaired!
+If are facing issues downloading or installing Windows Updates on your Windows 10 computer, and you run the Windows Update Troubleshooter or the WU online troubleshooter to fix the issue – but instead of resolving the problem, the troubleshooter itself throws up a message Potential Windows Update Database error detected, Repair Windows Update Database Corruption!
 What do you do in such a case!?
 Here are some troubleshooting ideas that you might want to take a look at.

 1] Run System File Checker